apicco/trajectory_alignment/index.md

 **Welcome to the Trajectory Alignment software homepage!**

 You can [**Download**](https://github.com/apicco/trajectory_alignment/archive/master.zip) the software or visit the [github repository](https://github.com/apicco/trajectory_alignment/).

 Read the [documentation](wiki/Home) to [install](wiki/Installation) and use the package.

 ****

+If you use this software, please cite: _Precise tracking of the dynamics of multiple proteins in endocytic events._ Picco, A., Kaksonen, M., Methods in Cell Biology, 2017.